Redrot/redrot.github.io/talks.md

 - Groups and Algebras in Bicocca for Young Algebraists (GABY 2024)
 > On endotrivial complexes and the generalized Dade group, June 2024
+- RPTU Kaiserslautern-Landau Algebra Seminar
+> On endotrivial complexes and the generalized Dade group, June 2024
 - Representation Theory and Related Geometry: Progress and Prospects
 > Endotrivial complexes, May 2024
 - UCLA Algebra Seminar